kammitama5/kammitama5.github.io/_posts/2018-2-21-Wednesday-February-21st.md

 ## Hi All
 - It's been a while.
 I am in the middle of just being allergic to *everything* in LA (except dogs) and starting classes.
   I mean...everything.
 Sneezing constantly, irritated nose.
 I've got it *all*.

+- I'm finally getting around to reading "On the Expressive Power of Programming Languages", by Matthias F (who I've met at POPL!
+He's currently is at Northeastern, and two of my friends are his mentees).
+Here is a [copy](https://pdfs.semanticscholar.org/2798/5884a1947b656424b0956f82caeddde546a1.pdf)

 ## A few disappointments
 - I made it to the last freaking round of this interview with a large company but no dice.